 Our bodies need _____ essential vitamins.

 The human body needs 13 essential vitamins.
-They are vitamins A, C, D, E, K, and the B vitamins: B1 (thiamine), B2 (riboflavin), B3 (niacin), vitamin B-6, vitamin B-12, and folate.
+They are vitamins A, C, D, E, K, and the B vitamins: B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), vitamin B6, vitamin B7 (biotin), vitamin B9 (folate) and vitamin B12.
 You can usually get all your vitamins from the foods you eat.

 Which is the most abundant mineral in the body?